Is it cheaper to add a second car to insurance?

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident auto insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one auto insurance provider and cannot guarantee quotes from any single provider.
 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Ready to secure an affordable auto insurance policy for your second vehicle?
-Simply enter your five-digit ZIP code into our FREE quote tool above to receive multi-car auto insurance rates.
+You can start comparison shopping to receive multi-car auto insurance rates.

 In the table below, see what major providers offer multi-car auto insurance discounts.
-If specifics about the savings rate is available, that data has been included.
+If specifics about the savings rate are available, that data has been included.

 |Companies||Multi-Car Discount Offered|

 |Nationwide||Yes - 20%|

 |Progressive||Yes - 10%|